-Part I – Get Ready First.
+Part I – First, prepare.
 You’ll Be Glad You Did.

 1. Don’t Shoot for Perfect